nephio-project/docs/content/en/docs/guides/contributor-guides/helm-to-operator-codegen-sdk-developer-guide.md

 B) Composite-Cases:
 1. Slice/ Array:
-	Iterates over each element of slice and calls the DFS fxn again with the element.
+	Iterates over each element of slice and calls the DFS function again with the element.
 	Returns the list of all backtrack-values. ([] is considered as default value)
 2. Map:
 	Iterates over each key-value pairs, calls the DFS(value).